COVID-19 in Bulgaria: 47 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 47 New Cases in the Last 24 hours

-The new confirmed cases of COVID-19 in the last 24 hours in our country are 47, according to the data of the Unified Information Portal.
+The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 47, according to the data of the Unified Information Portal.

-This was found after 2,987 tests were performed, which means that the proportion of positive results is 1.5%.
+2,839 tests were done, which means that the proportion of positive results is 1.65 percent.

-Three patients have lost the battle with the coronavirus infection, bringing the total number of deaths in Bulgaria since the beginning of the pandemic to 38,190.
-Of those who died in the last 24 hours, 66.67% were not vaccinated.

-There are currently 212 people in hospitals with a diagnosis of coronavirus, of which 29 are in intensive care units.
-There are 18 new hospital admissions.
+To date, 208 people with a diagnosis of COVID-19 are in hospitals, of which 26 are in the intensive care units.
+There are 15 new hospital admissions.

-In the last 24 hours, 72 doses of vaccines against coronavirus were administered, and in total since the beginning of the vaccination campaign, the doses given reached 4,607,481.
+In the last 24 hours, 91 doses of vaccines against COVID-19 have been administered, and a total of 4,607,572 since the start of the vaccination campaign.

-Since the beginning of the pandemic, 1,295,701 cases of infection with COVID-19 have been confirmed in Bulgaria.
+A total of 38,191 people in Bulgaria have lost the battle with the coronavirus from the confirmed 1,295,748 infected since the beginning of the pandemic.

 Follow Novinite.com on Twitter and Facebook